department-of-veterans-affairs/vets-api-clients/samples/postman/README.md

 This Postman collection contains pre-script request methods to generate a signed JSON Web Token (JWT) and use it as a client assertion to request access tokens from VA APIs with the Client Credentials Grant (CCG) OAuth flow.

 -  To retrieve a sandbox token, configure the collection variables and run the token request as shown below.
--  For information on signing up for sandbox access for a VA API, and if an API uses CCG for authorization, check its documentation pages on the [VA developer portal](https://developer.va.gov/explore).
+-  For information on signing up for sandbox access for a VA API, and whether an API uses CCG for authorization, check its documentation on [developer.va.gov](https://developer.va.gov/explore).

 ## Configuration

 1. Import `Lighthouse OAuth Token.postman_collection.json` into your Postman workspace.
-2. Select the **Lighthouse OAuth Token** collection, in the left column of the Postman window.
+2. Select the **Lighthouse OAuth Token** collection in the left column of the Postman window.
 3. Select the **Variables** tab.
 4. Configure the 4 variables shown below by pasting them into the **Initial Value** and **Current Value** columns in Postman:
     - `aud`: The URL that will receive your token.